puppetlabs/puppet-docs/source/puppetdb/1/maintain_and_tune.markdown

 When viewing [the performance console](#monitor-the-performance-console), note the MQ depth.
 If it is rising and you have CPU cores to spare, [increasing the number of threads](./configure.html#command-processing) may help churn through the backlog faster.

 If you are saturating your CPU, we recommend [lowering the number of threads](./configure.html#command-processing).
 This prevents other PuppetDB subsystems (such as the web server, or the MQ itself) from being starved of resources, and can actually _increase_ throughput.

+## Redo SSL Setup After Changing Certificates

+If you've recently changed the certificates in use by the PuppetDB server, you'll need to update the SSL configuration for PuppetDB itself.

+If you've installed PuppetDB from Puppet Labs packages, you can simply re-run the `puppetdb-ssl-setup` script.
+Otherwise, you'll need to perform again all the SSL configuration steps outlined in [the installation instructions](./install_from_source.html).